YukiAtsusaka/cWise/README.md

 ## Instllation
-To install the latest development version of `overviewR` directly from [GitHub](https://github.com/YukiAtsusaka/cWise) use:
+To install the latest development version of `cWise` directly from [GitHub](https://github.com/YukiAtsusaka/cWise) use:

 ``` r